We’ve seen those remodeling shows where homeowners take sledgehammers to walls, and cabinets crash to the floor.

 The same National Association of Realtors study found that 49% of real estate agents believe that a staged home positively impacts buyers.
 Go the extra mile and use home staging as an opportunity to tie your decor to the best features of your home.

 7. Create Focus Areas

 For other rooms, similar little focus areas are great.
 An attractive tray on the coffee table can hold pine cones, shells, treasures from the local antiques market: these are personality-neutral, but connect the home to its setting.

 Adding seed to fill in your lawn actually gets you a 317% return on your investment!
 Not only is this a cost-effective fix, it make your home welcoming to buyers and will look amazing in online photos.
 That’s a ton more change in your pocket!

 Old carpets can create odor that turns buyers off.
 Worn hardwood floors make the house feel dated.
 Get a professional in to shampoo your carpets as soon as possible to eliminate odor and get buyers in the door!
 If you have hardwood, resurfacing or replacing will get you 0% extra cash, but will make a great impression on buyers and makes the space feel newer overall.

 Small curb appeal ideas make a big first impression.
 Trim shrubs, and add some plants and flowers.
 Natives will grow better and cost less to maintain over time.
 You can group potted flowers or plants along steps, flanking the front door, or in a paved area.
 Coordinate with or complement your house color, your trim color, your neighborhood’s garden palette, or all of the above.

 ROI: Curb appeal updates have the biggest return on investment out of any other remodeling projects according to the National Association of Realtors.
-Upping your curb appeal could total a 12% increase in your home’s value by as much as 12%.
+Upping your curb appeal could increase in your home’s value by as much as 12%.